-From 1 August, companies who conduct eligible emissions-intensive trade-exposed activities can apply for exemption certificates for 2020 in the
+From 1 August 2019, companies who conduct eligible EITE activities can apply for exemption certificates for 2020.
+Applications must be submitted in the Client Portal on or before 30 March 2020.

 The Clean Energy Regulator publishes a range of data on